rgstephens/RasaLog/README.md

 This is a script to help review [Rasa](https://rasa.com) open source debug logs.
 It takes a Rasa logfile as input and writes a markdown table to stdout.

+The script has been updated to support Rasa Pro [flows](https://rasa.com/docs/rasa-pro/concepts/flows).

 ```sh
 python rasalog.py rasa.log > rasalog.md
 ```